charlie353535/hwpwm/README.md

 - Registers 0xF1-F2 contain a CRC16 CRC-CCITT (0xFFFF) checksum of the name

 ### YOU MUST SET THE SERIAL PORT BAUDRATE BEFORE USING THIS MODULE
+# This is a very minimal documentation.
+The full documentation comes later.